felipegenef/WhiteLabel-MS-Golang/README.md

 ## Why?

-When developig a serverless Architecture, you can use this infrastructure as Lambda Function, an AWS Fargate or a Lambda Container with some or none modifications.
+When developig a serverless Architecture, you can use this infrastructure as a Lambda Function, an AWS Fargate or a Lambda Container with unit testing and some or none modifications.
 This helps developing fast-paced and scalable applications.